thebrianemory/nfl-top-stories-cli-gem/README.md

 Or install it yourself as:

-    $ gem install nfl_top_stories
+    $ gem install nfl-top-stories

 ## Usage

-From the directory execute:
+From the local directory execute:

     $ ./bin/nfl-top-stories